matthewbolding/gdpr-llm/README.md

 If you do not already have a database created, login to the MySQL terminal and source `schema.sql`.
 This will create the schema in the database.
 Then, source `sample_data.sql` to load in some fake data; this data only includes questions and possible responses created by models.

 The purpose of `reset.sql` is to delete all user generated rows in the database.
 Specifically, sourcing this file will delete all rows in tables `writeins`, `writein_generations`, and `ratings`.

+## Hosting
+The current planned iteration of this tool does not provide for robust security.
+Therefore, as a broad safeguard against unauthorized access, the website as it's hosted will have [basic HTTP authentication](https://docs.nginx.com/nginx/admin-guide/security-controls/configuring-http-basic-authentication/).